RMITLibrary/easy_cite/markdown/apa7thed.md

 > {.figure-text}**Figure 3**<br>
 *Lumbar Intervertebral Disc Herniation*<br>
 ![Sample image](images/sample-image.gif)<br>
 *Note*.
 Graphic of large recurrent disc herniation shows displacement of the nuclear material through a large defect in the posterior annular fibers with effacement of the ventral thecal sac and displacement of the intrathecal nerve roots.
-From "Lumbar Intervertebral Disc Herniation," by J. S. Ross, 2017, Imaging Reference Center (https<nolink>://app.imagingreferencecenter.com).
+From "Lumbar Intervertebral Disc Herniation," by J. S. Ross, 2017, Imaging Reference Center (https://app.imagingreferencecenter.com).
 Copyright 2017 by J. S. Ross. {/.figure-text}

 #### Reference list

 The figure must appear in the reference list, and the citation is formatted in correct APA style of the original source.

+##### Example

 > {.hanging-indent}Ross, J. S. (2017). *Lumbar intervertebral disc herniation*.
-Imaging Reference Center. https<nolink>://app.imagingreferencecenter.com {/.hanging-indent}
+Imaging Reference Center. https://app.imagingreferencecenter.com {/.hanging-indent}

 ###### end-subtype-content